-CEO and renown global business thinker, Dr Margaret Heffernan is a charismatic and authoritative speaker who challenges the most common business practices that make us feel comfortable - but leave us in the dark.
+CEO and renown global business thinker, Dr Margaret Heffernan is a charismatic and authoritative speaker who takes little at face value and regularly challenges received wisdom.

 The biggest threats and dangers we face are the ones we don't see—not because they're secret, hidden or invisible but because we aren't prepared to face them.
 That's how good, smart people running companies find themselves blindsided by market changes, technological disruption, cultural problems or criminal behaviour.

 In her groundbreaking work, Margaret Heffernan examines the social, psychological, neurological and organisational reasons why it is so hard to know what is going on in your company, your industry and your world.
 And she explores why some people seem to be able to see better than others and what makes some organisations perspicacious.